Skip to main content

 To find the the most resilient iPad cases we researched popular, well-reviewed cases, ultimately putting the best of the best through some intense testing involving some wince-inducing drops, scissors, and every parent’s nemesis: peanut butter.

-After cleaning and using the cases, we found the OtterBox Kids' EasyGrip (available at Walmart for $59.99) to be the best iPad case for kids.
+After cleaning and using the cases, we found the OtterBox Kids' EasyGrip (available at Target for $59.99) to be the best iPad case for kids.
 It’s durable enough to stand up to the hardest use, and it has lots of features that make it ideal for kids on the go.

 A young girl wearing headphones and looking at a tablet.